abhik8250/learngit-demo/README.md

 # learngit-demo
-This is my first Git repositotry.
+This is my first Git repository.
+Author - Abhik Patel